 Q: What is a medical review form, and why do I need to fill one out?

-A. If you have accepted participation in the medical services portion of the BOHP, the medical review form is a short (10 question) form which gives a starting point for determining vaccinations and documents any allergies or immune compromising conditions that may exist.
+A. If you have accepted participation in the medical services portion of the BOHP, theis a short (10 question) form which gives a starting point for determining vaccinations and documents any allergies or immune compromising conditions that may exist.
 The questions will apply directly to work duties documented in either an exposure assessment prepared for your position or the research protocol you are listed on.
 Since a person’s health does change over time, we request this form be completed at least annually.
 If you opt out of medical services, you do not need to fill out a medical review form.

 Q: How do I receive medical services?

 A. To receive services, complete the BOHP enrollment form for your work, and select "accept participation" and sign that section.
-Once the Office of Research Compliance and Biosafety receives your enrollment form, we will assess the risk mitigations and medical services you need, based on your exposure assessment and send you a medical services authorization form to indicate which services you should receive.
+Once the Office of Biosafety receives your enrollment form, we will assess the risk mitigations and medical services you need, based on your exposure assessment and send you a medical services authorization form to indicate which services you should receive.
 Medical services are provided at various locations throughout the state.
 Detailed instructions will accompany your authorization form.
 Take that authorization with you to your provider to confirm which services you need.
 Without the Texas A&M authorization form, you will be denied medical services through the Biosafety Occupational Health Program and you will be financially responsible for any testing that is performed.

 Q: Will I get results from my medical test?